Jonyleo/HawkSet-exp/artifact_evaluation/README.md

 Note that the "Manual" Section is not displayed.
 This is not trivially automated, as discussed in the paper, and as such, does not provide much value to the artifact evaluation.

-# 7. Experiment 4 (Table 3): Comparison with PMRace (~6 hours) [WIP]
+# 7. Experiment 4 (Table 3): Comparison with PMRace (~40 hours)

 To replicate the comparsion betwen PMRace and HawkSet, run the following commands:

-Note: This experiment takes a long time, arround 6 hours.
+**Note**: This experiment takes a long time, arround 40 hours.
 We suggest using tmux to leave the experiment running the background.

-It is already installed in the provided machine.
+**Note**: If you are running the experiments docker container, exit and return to the host machine.

 ```
 ~/HawkSet-exp/artifact_evaluation/$ ./exp_pmrace_comparison.sh